Large Language Models Can Infer Psychological Dispositions of Social Media Users: Results

 As for gender, we first explored the extent to which any observed group differences in inferred personality traits across younger and older adults (classified using a median split) were aligned with those observed in self-reports.
 As Figure \ref{fig:fig_meandiff} shows, older users displayed significantly higher self-reported scores in Openness (t=2.96; p=.003) and Conscientiousness (t=7.27; p<.001) and significantly lower self-reported scores in Neuroticism (t=-3.28; p=.001) compared to younger users.
 Partially mimicking these differences in self-reported personality traits, inferred scores were significantly higher in Conscientiousness (t$_{GPT3.5}$= 9.23, p$_{GPT3.5}$< .001; t$_{GPT4}$= 10.41, p$_{GPT4}$< .001) and Agreeableness (t$_{GPT3.5}$= 4.87, p$_{GPT3.5}$< .001; t$_{GPT4}$= 4.39, p$_{GPT4}$< .001), and lower in Neuroticism (t$_{GPT3.5}$= -3.43, p$_{GPT3.5}$< .001; t$_{GPT4}$= -4.37, p$_{GPT4}$< .001) for older compared to younger users.
 For Openness (t$_{GPT3.5}$= -2.86, p$_{GPT3.5}$= .004; t$_{GPT4}$= -0.72, p$_{GPT4}$= .472) and Extraversion (t$_{GPT3.5}$= -3.55, p<.001; t$_{GPT4}$= 0.36, p$_{GPT4}$= .717), older individuals scored significantly lower on inferred scores for GPT-3.5 but not GPT-4 (see Figure \ref{fig:fig_meandiff}).

 As before, we further explore these differences by analyzing age differences in the residuals between self-reported and inferred scores.
 Unlike in the analyses of gender, we found substantial inconsistency in the group differences between GPT-3.5 and GPT-4.
 While the inferences made by GPT-3.5 showed significantly larger absolute residuals for older users in Openness (t$_{GPT3.5}$= 4.78, p$_{GPT3.5}$< .001), Conscientiousness (t$_{GPT3.5}$= 2.64, p$_{GPT3.5}$= .008) and smaller residuals for Agreeableness (t$_{GPT3.5}$= -2.64, p$_{GPT3.5}$= .009), no differences in absolute residuals were found for GPT-4.
-For a visual representation, please refer to Figure \ref{fig:fig_resdiff}).
+For a visual representation, please refer to Figure \ref{fig:fig_resdiff}) Detailed statistics can be found in S5.

 Taken together, the findings suggest that ChatGPT’s personality inferences might be less accurate for older adults.
 However, as before, these biases did not translate to ChatGPT’s ability to make inferences about people’s relative personality levels.
 We did not find significant differences between within-group correlation coefficients, and z-standardizing personality scores within age groups did not yield correlation coefficients significantly different from those reported before.